Enriching Disentanglement: From Logical Definitions to Quantitative Metrics: Introduction

+We would like to ask: \emph{Is it possible to measure and optimize other properties in the same way?}

-However, as the learning problem becomes more complex, \emph{measuring how good a function is becomes a non-trivial task}.
-The quality of a function cannot always be measured by how close it is to a fixed ground truth.
+In \emph{representation learning} \citep{bengio2013representation}, measuring and optimizing the performance of a learning model becomes a non-trivial task.
+The quality of a model cannot always be measured by how close it is to a fixed ground truth.
+Instead, we often need to consider the properties of the model architecture or learned representation itself, such as \emph{convexity} \citep{amos2017input}, \emph{uniformity} \citep{wang2020understanding}, \emph{invariance} \citep{kvinge2022in}, and \emph{equivariance} \citep{lee2019set, brehmer2023geometric}.
+A proper comprehension of what constitutes good representations and how to assess their quality is important for designing suitable models, learning objectives, and evaluation metrics.